microsoft/app-camp/docs/in-a-box/quiz.md

     d.
 All of the above *

-    DISCUSS: _All these methods are available once your transactable SaaS offer is published in Partner Center and linked to an application in the Teams App Store._
+    DISCUSS: _All these methods are available once your transactable SaaS offer is published in Partner Center and linked to an application in the Teams App Store.
+If your SaaS offer runs on Azure, you can have the same offer available in Azure Marketplace and Azure Portal._

 3. **Partners set up the information needed to purchase their app (a "Transactable SaaS Offer") in what tool?**